Julien-R44/tuyau/docs/content/docs/inertia.md

+---
+summary: Inertia helpers for AdonisJS, Ziggy-like API for you frontend application.
+---

 # Inertia package

 Tuyau also provides a set of helpers for Inertia projects.
 The package is called `@tuyau/inertia`.
 First, make sure to have generated the API definition in your AdonisJS project using `@tuyau/core` and also have configured the client in your frontend project using `@tuyau/client`.